Dana Plato: Career

 Plato starred in the video game Night Trap (1992), becoming one of the first celebrities to appear in a video game.
 Though the game was released in 1992, all of its footage was captured in 1987.
 She was eager to work on the project, and Rob Fulop, one of the designers of Night Trap, said that he and Plato had enjoyed working together.
-She made little effort to hide the fact that the project was a step-down compared to her previous career ventures.
+She made little effort to hide the fact that the project was a step-down from the work she had previously done.
 The game was a moderate success, and is considered a pioneering title because it was the first to use live actors.
 Night Trap received mixed to negative reviews upon release, and in retrospect has continued to polarize critics and audiences.
-It is best remembered for the controversy it created over the violence and sexuality that, along with that surrounding Mortal Kombat, eventually led to the creation of the Entertainment Software Rating Board (ESRB).
+It is best remembered for the controversy it created over the violence and sexuality that, along with Mortal Kombat, eventually led to the creation of the Entertainment Software Rating Board (ESRB).

-Toward the end of her career, Plato chose roles that were erotic; she appeared nude in Prime Suspect (1989) and Compelling Evidence (1995), and in the softcore erotic drama Different Strokes: The Story of Jack and Jill...and Jill (1998), the title of which was changed after filming in order to tie it to Plato's past.
-In the same year, following her appearance in the film, Plato appeared in a cover story of the lesbian lifestyle-magazine Girlfriends.
+Toward the end of her career, Plato chose roles that were erotic; she appeared nude in Prime Suspect (1989) and Compelling Evidence (1995), and in the softcore erotic drama Different Strokes: The Story of Jack and Jill...and Jill (1998), the title of which was changed after filming had been completed in order to tie it to Plato's past.
+That same year, following her appearance in the film, Plato appeared in a cover story of the lesbian lifestyle-magazine Girlfriends.

-Plato's last works include Desperation Boulevard (1998), in which she appears as herself and that appears to be based on her life; Silent Scream (1999), in which she appears as Emma Jones; and Pacino Is Missing (2002), which was released after her death, in which she appears as an attorney.
+Plato's last works include Desperation Boulevard (1998), in which she appears as herself and which appears to be based on her life; Silent Scream (1999), in which she appears as Emma Jones; and Pacino Is Missing (2002), which was released after her death, in which she appears as an attorney.